PythonAus/LockUp-2024/README.md

-# LockIT 2024 with Added Features
+# LockIT 2024 A Tool To Stop Cellebrite
-(Lock up was the inspiration)
+(LockUp by Matt Bergin was the inspiration)

 ---